loadmi/Wyatt/README.md

 **Account Safety:** Automating a user account is against Telegram's Terms of Service.
 Doing this, especially in a way that could be seen as spam, puts your account at high risk of being **banned permanently**. **It is strongly recommended to use a secondary, disposable phone number and account for this project, not your personal one.**

 **Security:** Your `API_ID`, `API_HASH`, and especially your `SESSION_STRING` are highly sensitive.
 They grant full access to your Telegram account.
 Do not share them, commit them to Git, or expose them publicly.
-We use a `.env` file to keep them safe.
+Telegram credentials are now managed via the in-app dashboard and saved to a local config file (`data/config.json`, which is git-ignored).
+Do not put Telegram credentials in `.env`.

 ## Prerequisites